akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 - Prompts users to scan their passive-type RFID card via a “Show the card” message on the LCD screen when the system is powered ON.
 - Scans the card when presented to the RFID reader and sends its unique identification number to the system.
 - Verifies the scanned card by comparing it with authorised card data stored in the system's database.
-- Authenticates access when a valid card is detected by displaying the card holder’s name on the LCD screen.
+- Authenticates access when a valid card is detected by displaying the cardholder’s name on the LCD screen.
 - Activates the door control mechanism to open the door upon successful authentication for a predefined time duration.
 - Re-locks the door automatically once the predefined time duration elapses.
 - Denies access when an unauthorised card is detected, displaying an “Access Denied” message on the LCD screen.